 Construction Skills Queensland (CSQ) Funded Training now available

 Best Option Training is proud to have been selected as one of a core group of RTO’s that will be delivering Construction Skills Queensland-funded training in CSQ’s new training year (from October 1 2021).
+Best Option Training is contracted to deliver the SAGT and Higher Qualifications program.
+Eligibility outlined on this page is relevant to the SAGT program.

 We look forward to supporting individuals and businesses unlock new opportunities in the building and construction industry through training.